Samsung/tizen-docs/docs/application/vstools/install.md

 <a name="install"></a>
 ## Visual Studio Tools for Tizen installation

-To use the Tizen SDK tools, you must install the Visual Studio Tools for Tizen extension and the Baseline SDK.
+To use Tizen SDK tools, you must install Visual Studio Tools for Tizen extension and Baseline SDK.

 > [!NOTE]
 > If Tizen Studio is already installed on your computer, simply [set the Tizen Baseline SDK path](#set-tizen-baseline-sdk) to the existing SDK instead of reinstalling it.

-### Installing the extension
+### Install the extension

-The Visual Studio Tools for Tizen extension is registered in the Visual Studio Marketplace.
+Visual Studio Tools for Tizen extension is registered in the Visual Studio Marketplace.
 You can install extensions from the Visual Studio Marketplace in the Visual Studio IDE:

 1. In the Visual Studio IDE menu, go to **Tools &gt; Extensions and Updates**.
 2. In the Visual Studio Marketplace, search for **Tizen**.